zaraaedyra/research-github/README.md

 # research-github
-research github for the first time with gemini hello world
+research github for the first time with gemini!!